mohamed-ezz/saratan/README.md

 Folder description :

- 1. *data* : everything related to data creation and processing
+ 1. *data* : everything related to data creation and processing, and also Caffe python layers
  1. *deploy* : files needed to deploy a machine with Nvidia drivers and a ready caffe container
  1. *validation* : Scripts to do End-to-End validation a given model, reporting all desired scores.
  1. *notebooks* : template notebooks.
 For example realtime training notebook to train a network and see realtime curves and image prediction examples.